pavel-mironchik/fastai/README.md

 - The command double-checks for missing details and asks follow-ups before confirming the brief path.
 - You never need to pass arguments to this command; it always creates the next feature directory automatically.

+#### Bonus lazy-mode — `/fastai-create-brief-lazy`

+- Optional cherry on top for the “lazy” days once you’ve solved roughly a dozen tasks (or earlier if the new request is similar to recent ones) and already have briefs/plans to learn from.
+- Instead of interviewing you, the agent reads the newest `.fastai/features/*/brief.md` and `plan.md` files plus the relevant code, then answers the six template sections itself so you only provide a short description.
+- It still follows the exact six-question interview from `/fastai-create-brief`, just answering each question on your behalf before it ever looks at the template, so the resulting brief stays consistent with the standard flow.
+- Clarifying questions are allowed only after the agent has studied the repository and past docs, which prevents the obvious “what file is this?” kind of questions and saves even more time.
+- Kick it off by appending a 2–3 sentence summary inline (`/fastai-create-brief-lazy Add invoice export to XLSX`) or, on Codex, with `SUMMARY="..."`.
+Skip it and the agent will simply ask for that short summary before studying the codebase.
+- When the draft brief is ready it shows you the path, highlights the assumptions it made, and politely asks you to review and adjust before moving on.

 ### Step 2 — `/fastai-create-plan` (new session recommended)

 - The agent loads the latest brief (or a path you provide), reads `.fastai/conventions/*.md`, inspects any referenced code files, and writes an actionable, checkbox-style plan into `plan.md`.